-If law enforcement is investigating someone for a sex crime, but they don't have enough evidence to prosecute that person or it can be shown by the defense attorney that there is evidence of the suspect's innocence, then they may never make an arrest.
+Suppose law enforcement is investigating someone for a sex crime.
+Still, they don't have enough evidence to prosecute that person, or it can be shown by the defense attorney that there is evidence of the suspect's innocence.
+In that case, they may never make an arrest.

 Ultimately, the prosecutors will decide whether there's enough evidence to file a case, and if there isn't, then no arrest will be made.

-If there is going to be an arrest, the length of time it will take will depend on what's necessary in terms of the investigation.
+If there is going to be an arrest, the length of time it will take will depend on what's necessary for the investigation.

-For example, in sex crime cases, DNA and SART exam results can take longer than 90 days to be returned, and that evidence would likely be necessary before the filing of any decisions.
+For example, in sex crime cases, DNA and SART exam results can take longer than 90 days to be returned, and that evidence would likely be necessary before filing any decisions.

 Some crimes occur right away, all of the elements and facts are there, the prosecutors agree with the police's decision, and the case gets filed.

 Other times, cases take longer due to defense attorneys attacking and filing motions or pushing issues to trial or preliminary hearings.

 How Will I Know When Charges Have Been Filed Against Me?

 An attorney will determine when charges of a sex crime will be filed by talking with the investigator and prosecutor on the case.

 Suppose I represent a person who is likely to be charged with a sex crime.
 In that case, I will typically tell the prosecutor that when they get ready to have my client arrested, I will arrange to have them turn themselves in and post bail, fight the case, or work out a resolution.